Video Poker Online – Odds, Strategy and Real Money Games

 For those who recall what TVs were like in the mid-1970s, the VP monitor was certainly no LED flatscreen.
 Players used a row of buttons below the monitor to hold the cards that appeared on the screen before drawing to a final poker hand.

-By 1979 and into the ‘80s, IGT made video poker, beginning with its title Draw Poker, one of the most popular new games in Las Vegas and Atlantic City.
-IGT then released Jacks or Better, still a popular version of video poker today, and became a booming, publicly traded company.
+By 1979 and into the 1980s, IGT made video poker one of the most popular new games in Las Vegas and Atlantic City.
+They did so with their title Draw Poker.
+IGT then released Jacks or Better.
+This is still a popular version of video poker today, and IGT became a booming, publicly traded company.

 One of the most popular VP terminals in the world is IGT’s Game King.
-The machine represented the pinnacle of digital casino technology for decades and remains a favorite of regular video poker players.
+The machine represented the pinnacle of digital casino technology for decades.
+It remains a favorite of regular video poker players.
 The Game King allowed casinos to offer multiple VP variants and denominations in a single terminal.

-Ultimately, expect to find a variety of video poker variants on one machine.
-Some of the most popular are Deuces Wild, Double Bonus, Double Double Bonus, and Ultimate X. Remember that not all video poker is created equal, so check the pay tables and freshen up on the optimal strategy for the respective VP variants.
+Ultimately, expect to find a variety of video poker iterations on one machine.
+Some of the most popular include Deuces Wild, Double Bonus, Double Double Bonus, and Ultimate X. Remember that not all video poker is created equal, so check the pay tables and freshen up on the optimal strategy for the variations.

 As mentioned previously, an exceptional slot club can turn a lower payback game into a better option for players.
 For traditional land-based casinos, the general rule of thumb is that casinos with competition nearby — like in Reno, Las Vegas, Atlantic City, and to some extent Kansas City, Biloxi, and Tunica — offer better-paying video poker.

-Off-strip, “locals” casinos in Las Vegas offer Deuces Wild, Double, and Double Double Bonus games that offer between 99.96 and 100.27 percent payback with optimal play.
-Online resources have free guides to help novice players learn basic strategies that can get a player’s theoretical payback percentage fairly close to these numbers.
+Off-Strip, “locals” casinos in Las Vegas house Deuces Wild, Double, and Double Double Bonus games that offer between 99.96 and 100.27 percent payback with optimal play.
+Online resources have free guides to help novice players learn basic strategies that can get their theoretical payback percentage fairly close to these numbers.

 The important thing to remember is that the math and strategy calculations have already been done for the different VP games.
 The player’s job is to select the best one for him or her and review the pay schedules.
 Pay schedules are visible by simply tapping the machine without the commitment of any money.